INTO-CPS-Association/DTaaS/docs/user/examples/opc-ua-waterplant/README.md

 The information of the volumetric flow and power (in the three parts of the channel) is transmitted to the PLC of the plant.
-Furthermore, the PLC is working as OPC UA Server to send and receive data to and from an OPC UA client.
+Furthermore, the PLC is working as OPC UA Server to send and receive data to and from an OPC UA Client.
 Additionally, some sizing parameters and initial values are read from a spreadsheet filled in by the plant operator.
 In this case, the spreadsheet is an Open Office file (.ods) due to the software installed in the SCADA PC.